Code-Institute-Submissions/place-in-time/README.md

 ### Structure
 As the app is primarily suited to mobile use, it is important for the map to utilise the maximum amount of screen space without compromising the core information content.
-The currently selected location is displayed in an eye catching box in the centre of the screen, with a summary immediately beneath.
+The currently selected location is displayed in an eye catching box in the centre of the screen, with an overview immediately beneath.
 Historical information, when available is accessible through a button prompting the user to interact.

 ### Skeleton